DrCrotty/DCDA40833-portfolio-template/INSTRUCTOR_SETUP.md

 **Problem:** Students get merge conflicts

 **Solution:**
+- GitHub Desktop will alert them to conflicts with a clear interface
-- Show them how to use branches
+- Show them how to resolve conflicts in GitHub Desktop's merge editor
+- Best practices to avoid conflicts:
   - Divide sections clearly (one person per section)
-- Pull before pushing: `git pull` then `git push`
+  - Always fetch/pull before starting work (Repository → Pull in GitHub Desktop)
+  - Commit and push frequently
-- Attend office hours for hands-on conflict resolution
+- Attend office hours for hands-on conflict resolution if needed

 ---